Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

 In what follows, we set the graph shift operator $\bbS$ to be the adjacency matrix of the underlying undirected graph $\ccalG$.
 Because the shift is symmetric, it can be decomposed as $\bbS = \bbV \bbLambda \bbV^{T}$.
 So the GFT to approximate is $\bbV^{T}$, a real orthonormal matrix that projects signals onto the eigenvector space of the adjacency of $\ccalG$.
 With this notation in place, for this first experiment we assume to have access to $100$ noisy realizations of this $k$-bandlimited graph signal $\{\bbx_{t}+\bbw_{t}\}_{t=1}^{100}$, where $\bbw_{t}$ is zero-mean Gaussian noise with $\bbR_{w} = \sigma_{w}^{2} \bbI_{n}$.
 The objective is to compute $\{\tbx_{k,t}\}_{t=1}^{100}$, that is, the $k$ active GFT coefficients of each one of these graph signals.
-Since $\bbx = \bbV_{k} \tbx_{k}$, we can model this problem as an inverse problem, as in Sec.~\ref{sec_backward} in which the linear transform is $\bbH^{T} = \bbV_{k}$, the measurable output is $\bbx$, and the input to be estimated is $\bby = \tbx_{k}$, see Fig.~\ref{fig_backward}.
-Then, instead of computing the GFT $\tbx_{k}$ by processing all $n$ nodes, we proceed to select $p \geq k$ nodes, $p \ll n$ and approximate the $k$ GFT coefficients by applying the designed sketch $\bbH_{s}^{\ast}$ to only these $p$ nodes.
-This method then serves as a fast computation of the $k$ GFT coefficients.